14 hours ago | By Joanne Thomas

-With a mix of speaking panels, live performances and retail pop-ups, New York’s Envsn Festival created the perfect place for brands and young consumers to connect.
-Here are three reasons why it succeeded.
+With a mix of speaking panels, live performances and retail pop-ups, New York’s Envsn Festival created an authentic place for brands and young consumers to connect.
+Here are three takeaways from the event.

-Envsn Festival took place on October 20 at Brooklyn’s Industry City – a new waterfront complex for creative businesses and start-ups.
-Here are three ways it created a win-win for the brands and consumers attending.
+Here are three ways Envsn Festival created a win-win for the brands and consumers attending.

 Aligning with a cause

 Envsn had a roster of speakers and panels covering a range of topics, from career tips to diversity in the beauty industry, which meant brands exhibiting at the event could connect with the 1,500+ attendees in an environment that felt positive and socially progressive.